How to calculate

 What is regular time?

-Regular time refers to the typical work hours of employees, excluding additional labour hours such as overtime.
+Regular time refers to the typical work hours of employees, excluding additional labor hours such as overtime.
 Importantly, regular time refers only to non-exempt employees, who are expected to work a set number of hours per pay period and are entitled to overtime pay if those hours are exceeded.
 Hours worked by salaried or exempt employees are not included in regular time.

 Regular time should be calculated for all employees with regular status.
 It's important to keep in mind that regular employees may be either full-time or part-time workers.
 In the US and internationally, full-time is generally considered to be 40 hours per week, although employers have some leeway when it comes to stipulating what counts as full-time and part-time hours.